ocf/ocfweb/ocfweb/docs/docs/staff/backend/backups.md

 8. Automate backup testing, so have some system for periodically checking that backups can be restored from, whether they are offsite or onsite.

-9. Possibly automate offsite backups to Google Nearline?
-This is probably unnecessary given that there are already offsite backups on Box and we'd have to pay for this.

 [box]: https://www.box.com
 [create-encrypted-backup]: https://github.com/ocf/puppet/blob/master/modules/ocf_backups/files/create-encrypted-backup